-Here’s an example of a link to a sales page that sends a contact’s first and last name to the page:
+Here’s an example of a link to a cardio fitness page that populated the ad hoc merge field [int] with the value “cardio”:

 ? – This will go at the end of your URL.
 It should go directly after your top level domain — don’t add a “/” at the end.

 + – This will replace the spaces of your field names.

 = – This matches your field name to your merge field.

 & – This can be used to add multiple fields in your URL.

 Follow these instructions to put it all together: